-The Emera ideaHUB is the place which helps engineering students, faculty and startups in tough tech emerging from engineering and science research develop entrepreneurial and innovation capacity and design and build prototypes.
-The focus is on “tough tech” emerging from engineering and applied science research includes areas such as hardware, ocean technology, clean energy and technology, advanced materials, food science, water resources, biomedical engineering, bioproducts, deep software, artificial intelligence, the internet-of-things, cybersecurity, as well as various other physical and cyber-physical products.
+The Emera ideaHUB focuses on supporting new products emerging from engineering and applied science research in areas such as ocean technology, clean energy and technology, advanced materials, food science, water resources, biomedical engineering, bio-products, deep software, artificial intelligence, the internet-of-things, cyber-security, as well as various other physical and cyber-physical products.

 These startups are historically under-served and underfunded, leaving many breakthrough inventions stuck inside the lab.
 In the physical technology space, the path to commercialization is relatively long with many steps needed to take a scientific discovery through to market readiness.
 There are unique challenges in developing prototypes and minimum viable products (MVP) which benefit from a design and agile engineering approach to product development – in addition to access to specialized equipment, facilities, and expertise.

 Capitalizing on the resources and strengths of Dalhousie University and Dal’s Faculty of Engineering, the objective of the Emera ideaHUB is to create and develop product-based startups and support small-and-medium sized enterprises (SMEs) and corporate innovation teams, by providing support, guidance, access to space and equipment, as well as resources through an innovation community they might otherwise struggle to find on their own.